Skip to main content

 Can I edit a generated fitness test before publishing?

-What happens if I update a guardrail after publishing?
+What happens if I update a check after publishing?

 Publishing again creates a new PR that updates the existing script.
-The managed-by marker links the script back to the guardrail ID, so SystemDox knows which file to update.
+The managed-by marker links the script back to the check ID, so SystemDox knows which file to update.

 Will publishing overwrite hand-written fitness tests?